PCSO: Man arrested for Winter Haven double-murder was 'spree killer'

-Mossburg, who is also known as "Woo Woo," shot at deputies more than once during a standoff that began around 10 p.m.
-Monday evening and ended at 5:10 a.m.
-Tuesday morning.
+Mossburg, who is also known as “Woo Woo,” shot at deputies more than once during a standoff that began around 10 p.m.
+Monday and ended at 5:10 a.m.
+Tuesday.

 According to a Polk County Sheriff’s Office statement, Mossburg will appear before a judge Wednesday and will face charges for the two murders, the abduction of a third victim who resided at the home where the crimes took place, and additional attempted murder charges for shooting at deputies.